NethServer/nethgui/Documentation/ProgrammerGuide/ProgrammerGuide.rst

 will refer to this class as the "basic class" or "basic implementation".

-The framework calls those methods at some point during execution time following three phases.
+The framework calls those methods for you at some point during execution time respecting three phases.
 The basic class performs some common tasks during each phase.

 Initialization phase
     When initialize_ is called, the Module is ready to use the database object (see getHostConfiguration_).
 You can declare here what are the Parameters_ of the Module, and how they are connected to the database through Adapters_ (see declareParameter_).

 Request handling phase
     1. bind_ receives the values from the user interface and store their values in the internal state of the Module.
-    2. validate_ checks if the parameter
-       values are correct and signals if any error condition occurs.
+    2. validate_ checks if the module internal state is correct and signals if any error condition occurs.
     3. process_ persists necessary changes to the database.

 Rendering phase